‘Days Of Our Lives’ October Comings And Goings: Eve Donovan, Dr. Rolf, And More Returns [Spoilers]

 DOOL spoilers are ahead.
 Do not continue reading unless you want to know what to expect on the NBC soap opera.

 As fans know, Robert Scott Wilson recently reprised the role of Ben Weston.
 He arrived last Friday and will appear for a limited number of episodes.
 However, expect him to affect several characters with his wild accusations.
-His father, Clyde Weston (James Read) will also show up.
+His father, Clyde Weston (James Read), will also show up.
 The date of his return is October 5, according to She Knows.

 It was previously reported that Clyde would appear in flashbacks.
 However, more recent Days Of Our Lives spoilers confirm that he will also be seen in prison.
 At one point, Kate Roberts DiMera (Lauren Koslow) will talk to him about Will Horton (Chandler Massey.)
 Expect Clyde to give Kate some information that shocks her to the core.